dizpunk/cheatsheets/tools/utilities/less.md

 less [OPTIONS] FILENAME
 ```

-- `E` - Exit when EOF
+- `-E` - Exit when EOF
-- `N` - Display line numbers
+- `-N` - Display line numbers
-- `X` - Display output without clearing the screen on exit
+- `-X` - Display output without clearing the screen on exit
-- `p` - Start at the first occurrence of "pattern" in the file
+- `-p` - Start at the first occurrence of "pattern" in the file

 __Redirect__ some output to less
 ```